thunderbird/thunderbird-android/docs/architecture/legacy-module-integration.md

 2. **Define Interfaces**: Ensure clear interfaces are defined (typically in feature `api` modules) for this functionality.
 3. **Entity Modeling**: Create proper domain entity models that represent the business objects as immutable data classes.
 4. **Implement in New Modules**: Re-implement the functionality within new, dedicated feature `internal` modules or core modules.
-5. **Update Bridge (Optional)**: If `:app-common` was bridging to this specific legacy code, its bridge implementation can be updated or removed.
+5. **Update Bridge (Optional)**: If `:app-common` was bridging to this specific legacy code, remove or reduce the bridge.
-6. **Switch DI Configuration**: Update the dependency injection to provide the new modern implementation instead of the legacy bridge.
+6. **Move Shared Binding**: Bind the KMP implementation in `:app-composition`; keep platform-specific wiring in the relevant application module.
 7. **Retire Legacy Code**: Once no longer referenced, the corresponding legacy code can be safely removed.

 ### Migration Example